 Dental Exam & X-rays

-During the dental exam, you best choice for dentist Littleton Colorado, Dr. McGinty or Dr. Greear will perform a thorough evaluation using digital x-rays to detect early signs of oral disease.
-Along with a physical exam, digital x-rays allows Dr. McGinty and Dr. Greear to diagnose a patient’s current oral health conditions and provide individualized treatment plans.
+During the dental exam, your best choice for dentist Littleton Colorado, Dr. McGinty or Dr. Dickerson will perform a thorough evaluation using digital x-rays to detect early signs of oral disease.
+Along with a physical exam, digital x-rays allows Dr. McGinty or Dr. Dickerson to diagnose a patient’s current oral health conditions and provide individualized treatment plans.
 The early diagnosis and treatment of tooth decay and gum disease prevents long-term damage that can lead to tooth loss.

 Periodontal disease is often diagnosed during a periodontal examination with a dentist or hygienist.
 Frequently, the early stages of periodontal or gum disease can be effectively treated with non-surgical periodontal therapy.
 This can be often be achieved with treatments like scaling and root planing, where root surfaces are carefully cleaned to remove plaque and tartar and help remove any bacterial toxins.